scrubbbbs/cbird/readme.md

 - when deleting zip, remove all zip contents from viewer
 - ~~remember past deletions and optionally replay them in the future should they reappear (via traal)~~ added "weeds" feature v0.6
 - detect breaking of symlinks on delete/rename
-- visual indicator of the needle in group view
+- visual indicator of the needle in group view, gets lost when rotating
-- open zip'd files/dirs directly where supported (dolphin/gwenview/nomacs?)
 - side-by-side playback: fix narrow videos
 - video compare: use the same zoom/pan controls as image view
+- select-all, clear-selection
+- action groups to compact the context menu
+- option to force layout to use one row/column

 ### Misc
+- QString/char* sweep
 - method declaration sweep
 	- unecessary "virtual"
 	- "override"